hpcgroup/plexus/plexus/utils/README.md

     -   **dataset.py**: This module provides utilities for preprocessing graph datasets.
 Key functions include:
         -   `preprocess_graph()`: Preprocesses a graph dataset.
 This includes normalizing features and the adjacency matrix, and applying the double permutation scheme specific to Plexus.
 It is recommended to use the `set_seed` function from `general.py` before calling this function, as random initialization is used for features in datasets that do not originally contain them.
         -   `partition_graph_2d()`: Statically 2D partitions a preprocessed graph, creating an individual file for each 2D matrix partition.
 This allows for distributing the data across multiple devices, preventing each GPU from having to load the entire dataset.
+(If running OOM, try reducing the number of threads used)
         -   Other utility functions for data conversion and manipulation.

     -   **dataloader.py**: This module contains the `DataLoader` class, which is responsible for efficiently loading preprocessed graph data.
 The `DataLoader` supports two modes: